PartialManiac3012/Hackpad/README.md

 # Hackpad
-Yo Boizzz , This Is A MACROPAD Named DevBoard X That Includes 6 Keys [Mechanical] with 4x EC11 Rotary Encoders And 1x OLED Diplay...
+Yo Guyss , This Is A MACROPAD Named DevBoard X That Includes 6 Keys [Mechanical] with 4x EC11 Rotary Encoders And 1x OLED Diplay...

 # FEATURES
 1->> Full Of Functionable Keys 6 </n>